The Dakota Aerial Championship

 5- How Long Will it Take to Get my Judging Feedback?

 Full judging feedback and comments will be provided to coaches and athletes within approximately two week of the end of the event.
 This feedback will be sent via email.
-The judging criteria has been streamlined in 2025, but here is one example of feedback from our 2023 competition.
+All scores will be shared in the livestreamed awards on November 15, 2026 and shared within 24 hours of awards on our website.

 6- How Can I Submit My Music For Approval?